dlilab/lab_Logistics/Code_of_conduct.md

 ## Response times

 I will try to respond to urgent emails within 6 hours, but it may take up to 24 hours.
 Complicated requests may take longer.
 I can often provide general feedback for short things such as abstracts or 1-2 page summaries or fellowship applications within 7 days.
-Detailed reading and feedback will normally requires 2-3 weeks. *So plan accordingly if you want to get my feedback before deadlines* and it is always better to provide an explicit date for when you need feedback rather than “as soon as possible”.
+Detailed reading and feedback will normally requires 2-3 weeks.
+If you want a well thought letter of recommendation from me, at least give me 4 weeks. *So plan accordingly if you want to get my feedback before deadlines* and it is always better to provide an explicit date for when you need feedback rather than “as soon as possible”.
 In the event of a lab emergency, I may be contacted on my cell phone.

 ## Annual Evaluations